Introduction to pandas#

 Reading and Writing Files#

 To read data into pandas, we can use for instance the pd.read_csv() function.
-This function is incredibly powerful and complex with a multitude of settings.
+This function is quite powerful and complex with many different settings.
 You can use it to extract data from almost any text file.

-The pd.read_csv() function can take a path to a local file as an input, or even a link to an online text file.
+The pd.read_csv() function can take a path to a local file as an input, or even a hyperlink to an online text file.

 Let’s import a slightly larger dataset about the power plant fleet in Europe_